petr7555/bachelors_thesis_accounting_ocr/python-api/README.md

 ### Tests

-The `tests/python-api.postman_collection.json` contains Postman tests that are run during the pipeline.
-To run them locally, run `cd python-api/tests/ && npx -y newman run python-api.postman_collection.json -e local.postman_environment.json && cd ../../`
+The `tests/Receipts-Scanner-Python-API.postman_collection.json` contains Postman tests that are run during the pipeline.
+To run them locally, run `cd python-api/tests/ && npx -y newman run Receipts-Scanner-Python-API.postman_collection.json -e local.postman_environment.json && cd ../../`

+If you make changes in the Postman collection and its tests, reexport the collection from Postman and put it inside `~/python-api/tests/`.
+Run `npm run prettier:format` to reformat the json of that collectio.
+Follow the same process if changing Postman environment.

 ### Resources: